danielvarga/hunalign/scripts/DCEP/README.md

 ./src/languagepair.py DA-LV > DA-LV-bisentences.txt
 ```

-You have to have python installed, version 2.[567].
+You have to have python version 2.[567] installed to run the tool.

 The output is a tab-delimited UTF-8 text file with two columns.
 It contains all corresponding sentence pairs identified by hunalign, the